Causal Decision Making and Causal Effect Estimation Are Not the Same... and Why It Matters: Why It Matters

 In this example, the true CATE is greater than 0 (and hence above the decision boundary), which implies that this individual should be treated.
-Therefore, to the extent that $\hat{f}(x) > 0$, $\hat{f}$ leads to an optimal treatment assignment.
-Consider the zero line to be the causal effect of the ``don't treat" decision.\footnote{This allows what follows to apply when there is more than just one possible treatment.} Figure~\ref{fig:effect} shows that the model with a larger prediction error makes the optimal treatment assignment because the rank ordering of the treatment alternatives (``treat'' and ``not treat'') when using the predicted effect is the same as the rank ordering when using the CATE.
-The second model makes a worse treatment assignment, even though its prediction errors are smaller, because the ordering is inverted.
-Therefore, choosing the model with the lower (and thus better) MSE leads to a worse treatment assignment.
+Therefore, if $\hat{\tau}(x) > 0$, $\hat{\tau}$ leads to an optimal treatment assignment.
+Consider the zero line to be the causal effect of the ``don't treat" decision.\footnote{This allows what follows to apply when more than only one possible treatment exists.} Figure~\ref{fig:effect} shows that the model with the larger prediction error makes the better treatment assignment because the rank ordering of the treatment alternatives (``treat'' and ``not treat'') when using the predicted effect is the same as the rank ordering when using the CATE.
+The second model makes a worse treatment assignment, even though its effect-prediction errors are smaller because the ordering is inverted.
+Therefore, choosing the model with the lower (and thus better) MSE leads to a worse treatment assignment decision.

-The above implies that, when evaluating models for treatment assignment, what matters is their ability to minimize the expected difference between the best potential outcome that could possibly be obtained and the potential outcome that would be obtained by using the model.
-This evaluation measure is also known as \textbf{expected regret (or just ``regret'')} in decision theory:
+The above discussion implies that, when evaluating models for treatment assignment, what matters is their ability to minimize the expected difference between the best potential outcome that could be obtained and the potential outcome that would be obtained by using the model.
+This evaluation measure is also known as \textbf{expected regret (or simply ``regret'')} in decision theory:

-where $\hat{a}$ corresponds to the evaluated treatment assignment policy, such as $\hat{a}=\textbf{1}(\hat{f}(x)>0)$.
+where $\hat{a}$ corresponds to the evaluated treatment assignment policy, such as $\hat{a}=\textbf{1}(\hat{\tau}(x)>0)$.
 Regret is minimized when $\hat{a}=a^*$ (see Equation~\ref{eq:assignment_estimand}).
-As with causal effect estimation, an important challenge when learning treatment assignment policies from data is that only one potential outcome is observed for each individual.
+As with causal effect estimation (discussed above), an important challenge when learning treatment assignment policies from data is that only one potential outcome is observed for each individual.
 However, alternative formulations of Equation~\ref{eq:regret} allow the use of historical data to evaluate models for individual treatment assignment on an aggregate basis, based on observed treatment assignments~\citep{li2010contextual,schuler2018comparison}.